-Fish oil: A Cochrane review of fish oil in patients with diabetes have demonstrated that this is a safe approach and does not result in worsening of glycemic control in patients with diabetes [138].
-Fish oil effectively lowers triglyceride levels but, in some patients, particularly those with significant hypertriglyceridemia, high dose fish oil increases LDL cholesterol levels [138].
-It should be noted that fish oil products that contain just EPA (Vascepa) do not adversely affect LDL cholesterol levels [151].
+A Cochrane review of fish oil in patients with diabetes have demonstrated that this is a safe approach and does not result in worsening of glycemic control in patients with diabetes [115].
+Fish oil effectively lowers triglyceride levels but, in some patients, particularly those with significant hypertriglyceridemia, high dose fish oil increases LDL cholesterol levels [115].
+It should be noted that fish oil products that contain just EPA (Vascepa) do not adversely affect LDL cholesterol levels [129].
 When using fish oil to lower serum triglyceride levels it is important to recognize that one is aiming to provide 3-4 grams of DHA/EPA per day.
-The quantity of these active omega 3 fatty acids can vary greatly from product to product.
-Prescription fish oil products contain large amounts of these active ingredients whereas the amount of DHA/EPA in over the counter preparations can vary greatly and in some instances is very low.
+The quantity of these active omega-3-fatty acids can vary greatly from product to product.
+Prescription fish oil products contain large amounts of these active ingredients whereas the amount of DHA/EPA in food supplements can vary greatly and in some levels are very low.
+Additionally, while prescription omega-3-fatty acid preparations have high levels of quality control, omega-3-fish oil food supplements may have contaminants and the dosage may not be precisely controlled.